vfigueiredo-cit/terraform-example-foundation-app/5-infrastructure/README.md

 1. Run `terraform plan`
 1. Run `terraform apply` ensure you have the correct permissions before doing this.

-### Run cloudbuild dev/npd/prd envs
+### Run cloudbuild dev env

-We will now deploy each of our environments(development/production/non-production) using this script.
+We will now deploy each of the environments(development) using this script.

 ### **Troubleshooting:**